Perfect Resolution of Strong Conflict-Free Colouring of Interval Hypergraphs

-Since its inception, the conflict-free colouring problem has been studied on different types of hypergraphs and has been the central theme of many research papers.
-In \cite{Sm2013}, Smorodinsky introduced a general framework for conflict-free colouring a hypergraph.
-This framework involves finding a proper colouring in every iteration.
-They showed that for a hypergraph $H = (\mathcal{V},\mathcal{E})$, if every induced sub-hypergraph $H' \subseteq H$ satisfies $\chi(H') \leq k$, then $\chi_{cf}(H) \leqslant \log_{1+ \frac{1}{k-1}} n = O(k \log n)$, where $n = |\mathcal{V}|$.
-Pach and Tardos \cite{PJGT2009} have shown that if $H$ is a hypergraph with $|\mathcal{E}(H)| <$ $ \binom{s}{2}$ edges for some positive integer $s$, and $\Delta$ is the maximum degree of a vertex in $H$, then $\chi_{cf}(H) < s$ and $\chi_{cf}(H) \leqslant \Delta + 1$.
-In \cite{ELRS2003}, the authors have studied a number of hypergraphs induced by geometric regions on the plane.
-Smorodinsky showed that if $H(\mathcal{D})$ is a hypergraph induced by a set of $n$ finite discs in the plane, then $ \chi_{cf}(H(\mathcal{D})) \leqslant \log_{4/3} n$ (\cite{Sm2007}).
+Since simple graphs are hypergraphs in which each hyperedge has exactly two vertices, it follows that the CF colouring problem is a generalization of the proper colouring problem on simple graphs.
+Thus the CF colouring problem is $\NP$-complete.
+There have been many bounds on the CF colouring numbers in geometric hypergraphs and hypergraphs induced by neighbourhoods in simple graphs.
+The survey due to Smorodinsky \cite{Sm2013} presents a general framework for CF colouring.
+This framework involves finding a proper colouring of the hypergraph in every iteration and giving the largest colour class a new colour.
+Smorodinsky \cite{Sm2013} showed that if for every induced sub-hypergraph $H' \subseteq H$, the chromatic number of $H'$ is at most $p$, then $\chi_{cf}(H) \leq \log_{1+ \frac{1}{p-1}} n = O(p \log n)$, where $n = |\mathcal{V}|$.
+Pach and Tardos \cite{PJGT2009} showed that if $|\mathcal{E}(H)| <$ $ \binom{s}{2}$ for some positive integer $s$, and $\Delta$ is the maximum degree of vertices in $H$, then $\chi_{cf}(H) < s$ and $\chi_{cf}(H) \leq \Delta + 1$.
+Consequently, it follows that for a hypergraph with $m$ hyperedges, $\chi_{cf}(H) = O(\sqrt{m})$.
+Even et al. \cite{ELRS2003} have studied a number of hypergraphs induced by geometric regions on the plane including discs, axis-parallel rectangles, regular hexagons, and general congruent centrally symmetric convex regions in the plane.
+Let $\mathcal{D}$ be a set of $n$ finite discs in $\mathbb{R}^2$.
+For a point $p \in \mathbb{R}^2$, define $r(p) = \{D \in \mathcal{D} : p \in D\}$.
+The hypergraph $(\mathcal{D}, \{r(p)\}_{p \in \mathbb{R}^2})$, denoted by $H(\mathcal{D})$, is called the hypergraph induced by $\mathcal{D}$.
+Smorodinsky showed that $ \chi_{cf}(H(\mathcal{D})) \leq \log_{4/3} n$ \cite{Sm2007,Sm2013}.
 Similarly, if $\mathcal{R}$ is a set of $n$ axis-parallel rectangles in the plane, then, $\chi_{cf}(H(\mathcal{R})) = O(\log^2n)$.